arin2107/analysis-and-design-of-algorithm/README.md

 The isCyclic method iterates through all edges once, performing Union-Find operations.
 In the worst case, the time complexity is O(V + E * α(V)), where V is the number of vertices, E is the number of edges, and α is the inverse Ackermann function

-## 20.PRACTICAL 20: KRUKSAL ALGORITHM
+## 20.PRACTICAL 20: KRUSKAL ALGORITHM

 ALGORITHM: